msfjarvis/msfjarvis.dev/content/posts/resolving-selinux-denials-on-android.md

 +++
+categories = ["android"]
-date = "2019-06-08"
+date = 2019-06-08
-title = "Understanding and resolving SELinux denials on Android" slug = "understanding-and-resolving-selinux-denials-on-android" tags = ["android", "selinux", "linux"] categories = ["android"] description = "SELinux is not the easiest technology to navigate, and handling it in Android custom ROMs can be daunting to newcomers.
-This post breaks down the more complex aspects of it into easy to understand steps for people to follow along"
+description = "SELinux is not the easiest technology to navigate, and handling it in Android custom ROMs can be daunting to newcomers.
+This post breaks down the more complex aspects of it into easy to understand steps for people to follow along" slug = "understanding-and-resolving-selinux-denials-on-android" tags = ["android", "selinux", "linux"] title = "Understanding and resolving SELinux denials on Android"
 +++

 This blog post is mostly comprised of what used to be a [gist](https://gist.github.com) of mine.
 I decided it needs some additional reading on what exactly we're dealing with so a preface outlining what SELinux is and how to understand the rules we're writing has been added.
 The gist itself is from a time when I was far less knowledgeable and hence adjustments have been made accordingly, often with extra information.